mropert/mropert.github.io/_posts/2020-07-26-threading_with_physfs.md

 ## In Conclusion

+First, see for yourself the difference on a side by side comparison I recorded on my home computer booting Stellaris (i7 2600k, 16GB of RAM, game installed on SSD drive):

+<iframe width="560" height="315" src="https://www.youtube.com/embed/a6MWyc0wIo8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I do not consider myself new to threading and related topics, yet I still did not believe at first that I would be able to achieve such a drastic improvement.
+Now, I do not consider myself new to threading and related topics, yet I still did not believe at first that I would be able to achieve such a drastic improvement.
 By the end of the iteration we had at least one game starting up more than twice as fast as it used to do on my machine (from over a minute to a few tens of seconds).